Is your fullness gauge broken?

 If you are not satisfied you will continue to think about and search your cupboards for something to scratch that itch whether you are hungry or not.

-Eating correctly balanced meals containing all macronutrients will support you satisfaction and fullness along with improving menopause symptoms.
+Eating well-balanced meals containing enough protein, good fats and fibre will support your satisfaction and fullness along with improving menopause symptoms by regulating your hormones naturally.

 Recognising Comfortable Fullness